scottwedge/JAX_archiving_service/README.md

    - String corresponding to the object id in mongoDB for the metadata.
 - `job_id`
    - Value is a string representing the `job_id` of the failed job.

+---
+Example of [metadata][metadata_retrieve_success] state after this endpoint updates the metadata.

 #### Example `GET` request in python
 ```